Place of Birth: Oxfordshire

 The Pyms arrive in Miles City, Montana

-Their next verifiable destination proved to be Livingston, Montana, where they most likely joined Sarah’s sister, Mary Cronin, and her husband Daniel.
-The Cronin’s first child, Margaret Janet, was born in Livingston on 5 May 1890.
+Their next verifiable destination of the ‘absconding’ four proved to be Livingston, Montana, where the Cronin’s first child, Margaret Janet, was born on 5 May 1890.
 Jim Pym’s stay in the town is evidenced by the following entry in the Red Lodge Picket, 7 June 1890, which reads: Invitations are out for a birthday party at the residence of James Pym, on Second Street, on Friday, June 27th, in honor of the twenty-third birthday of Matthew Underwood.
 [Matthew, brother of Sarah and Mary, arrived in the United States from Ireland in 1884.]

 However, Pym’s time in Livingston was a short one as before the end of the year he had moved on Miles City, Custer County, in the same state.